Home Alive Cat Blog

 Set up cat trees or chairs in the path of fans or air conditioners.
 This will give your cat a safe spot to literally chill.
 If you don’t give them easy access, they may risk climbing furniture or exploring dangerous platforms just to get closer to the cooler breeze.

-Lots of cooling gear is designed for dogs, but that doesn’t mean that it can be used for cats too.
+Lots of cooling gear is designed for dogs, but that doesn’t mean that it can be used for cats, too.
 Cats are typically less happy about wearing clothes, but you don’t have to give them a full cooling vest.
-You can start with a simple cooling collar or bandana.
+You can start with a simple cooling bandana.

 Keep your curtains closed to limit direct sun exposure.
-Cats love a good sunbeam to lay in, but on the hottest days of the year, you may have to limit how much sunbathing your kitty does.
-This goes for outdoor cats too.
+Cats love a good sunbeam to lie in, but on the hottest days of the year, you may have to limit how much sunbathing your kitty does.
+This goes for outdoor cats, too.
 Keep them in areas that provide shade and shelter from the sun.

-Beds that are raised off the ground, like The Sunny Seat Cat Hammock, may not seem all that special, but in reality, the airflow under the bed will help to keep them cooler than in a bed that is directly on the floor.
-Set up this bed near a fan to push cool air under the bed.
+Beds or cat trees that are raised off the ground, like The BeOneBreed Ladder Cat Tree with Scratcher, may not seem all that special, but in reality, the airflow under the bed will help to keep them cooler than in a bed that is directly on the floor.
+Set up this bed near a fan to push cool air under and around the bed.

 If sweating and grooming help your cat cool using evaporation, then you can help them speed up the process by giving them a quick rub down with a damp cloth or towel.
 They may not love being wet, but they will be able to cool down faster.
 This is a great option if your cat won’t tolerate cooling gear.

 We added this one just for fun.
-If you read this and thought - WHAT!?!, then you are not alone but don’t knock it till you try it.
+If you read this and thought - WHAT ARE YOU INSANE!?!, then you are not alone, but don’t knock it till you try it.
 There are cats who don’t mind water, especially if they are looking for a way to cool down.

 If your cat loves to spend most of her days exploring the neighbourhood, then you may need to consider additional measures to keep them cool.
 Beyond the tips above, like cooling gear, there are additional things you can do to ensure that your cat can safely enjoy a hot summer day.

-Even if your cat doesn’t love water, leaving out a large bowl, or even a kiddie pool of fresh clean water will ensure that your cat will know where to come to rehydrate or even cool down if she so chooses to get in.
+Even if your cat doesn’t love water, leaving out a large bowl of fresh, clean water will ensure that your cat will know where to come to rehydrate or even cool down if she chooses to dip her paws in.
 Your cat’s survival instincts will tell her to find water if she needs it.

 Your cat is going to explore as she pleases, but that doesn’t mean that she won’t need a reprieve from the beating sun.
 Providing an insulated shelter, like a dog house, will help her get out of the sun and control her body temperature.